robbarry/clog/README.md

 Features
 - Session tracking: Finds a stable parent process via process‑tree climbing and associates logs to that session.
 Name the session once with `--name`; later logs reuse it automatically.
 - Git‑aware: When run inside a Git worktree, each entry captures repo root, branch, and commit for powerful filtering.
 Outside Git, logs still work with directory context.
-- Compact and verbose views: Default compact output for quick scanning; `--verbose` adds timestamp, session, directory, and repo details.
+- Compact and verbose views: Default compact output for quick scanning; `--verbose` adds timestamp, session, directory, repo details — both views now also show the parent PID for clear session context.
 - Fast local storage: Single SQLite DB at `~/.clog/clog.db` with useful indexes for snappy queries.
 - Upcoming: `--reset` flag to clear the database, and `--stream` for real‑time monitoring.